 And since you're getting at least two full servings of veggies in this breakfast salad first thing in the morning, you know you're starting your day off with a super-nutritious meal.
 You've got protein, veggies, and whole grains all in one.
 It will make you feel good throughout the day and keep you going until lunch.
 If you're looking for a way to incorporate more vegetables into your diet, or just want to switch up your breakfast routine a little bit, I encourage you to try a breakfast salad!
 It may just become your new favorite thing!

 Did you make this recipe?
 Please leave a star rating in the comments!Print

 Get half a day's worth of veggies first thing in the morning with a healthy and delicious spring breakfast salad topped with a maple vinaigrette and a runny poached egg!

-- 2 tbsp pancetta, cooked and crumbled
+- 1 strip bacon, cooked and crumbled

 - Large handful baby spinach

 - Large handful arugula